thrust::binary_search#

 - Returns:

-if an equivalent element exists in[first, last)
+trueif an equivalent element exists in[first, last), otherwisefalse.

-binary_search(first, last, value)
+binary_search(first, last, value)#

 -